danielm322/OoO_Detection/README.md

 # CEA-LSEA: Out-of-Distribution Detection using DNN Latent Representations Uncertainty

 ## Description

-CEA-LSEA package for Out-of-Distribution (OoD) detection in DNN latent space.
+CEA-LSEA package for Out-of-Distribution (OoD) detection using the uncertainty (entropy) from DNN latent representations.
-The package currently supports the following DNN architectures for semantic segmentation:
+The package has been used with the following applications, the corresponding DNN architectures and datasets:

+- **Simple Classification:**
+    - **In-Distribution Dataset:** GTSRB
+    - **Out-of-Distribution Datasets:** CIFAR10 & STL10
+    - **DNN Architectures:**
+        1. ResNet-18
+        2. ResNet-18 with Spectral Normalization

+- **Semantic Segmentation:**
+    - **In-Distribution Dataset:** Woodscape  & Cityscapes
+    - **Out-of-Distribution Datasets:** Woodscape soiling, Woodscape-anomalies, Cityscapes-anomalies
+    - **DNN Architectures:**
-    - Deeplabv3+
+      1. Deeplabv3+
-    - Probabilistic U-Net
+      2. U-Net

-In both cases, the DNN were slightly modified to capture _epistemic_ uncertainty using the Monte-Carlo Dropout. approach, and adding a ``DropBlock2D`` layer.
+In all the above cases, the DNNs were slightly modified to capture _epistemic_ uncertainty using the Monte-Carlo Dropout by adding a ``DropBlock2D`` layer.

-To train the OoD detector, we assume access to In-Distribution (InD) and OoD Samples.

 ## Requirements